vivachu/slate/source/includes/_authentication.md

 Parameter | Required | Description
 --------- | ------- | -----------
-authCode  | true | Pet Parade server will use the authCode to retrieve an access_token and refresh_token to access Google resources
+googleToken  | true | Pet Parade server will validate the googleToken with Google

 <aside class="success">
 The user object and the user's Pet Parade authentication token is returned.